Doct0rLekter/minesweeper/README.md

 '''

-There are a few things we will need to change as we go forward with the template logic, many items of which are already called out in the commentary above, but as it stands we have a functioning programming replete with a meager "gameplay" loop and a simple exit condition!
+There are a few things we will need to change as we go forward with the prototype logic, many items of which are already called out in the commentary above, but as it stands we have a functioning programming replete with a meager "gameplay" loop and a simple exit condition!
 Our "game" has earned every double quotes I've given it at this point considering how it lacks basically all of the elements of good gameplay design, but at the prototype phase all we really need is something to prove that the engine runs before we break it with the early iterations of the program we actually want to build.
 Before we start on that, though, we have a couple more modules we need to get to, starting with the new 'input_handler' module we created for our 'process_input' function:

 '''

     // Here is our 'input_handler' module.
 We can see it's pretty bare at the moment in spite of the relative complexity of the 'read_input' function compared to other functions.
-    // Still, a game is mostly about processing and responding to user input, so as our game becomes more complex than the template logic we've written: we can be certain
+    // Still, a game is mostly about processing and responding to user input, so as our game becomes more complex than the prototype logic we've written: we can be certain
     // that much more input handling will be necessary over the life of our program. pub mod input_handler {